SiyuLii/Dinesafe-Analysis/README.md

 outputs/data contains the cleaned dataset.

-outputs/paper contains final paper and reference bibliography file.
+outputs/paper contains the final paper and reference bibliography file.

-scripts contains the R scripts used to simulate, download and clean data.
+scripts contain the R scripts used to simulate, download and clean data.

+No ChatGPT is used to generate code, but Grammarly is used to change the grammar of paper.